 A trusted DaaS partner helps fortify the device chain, ensures assets are precisely where they need to be, can help predict productivity-crushing system failures, and can even right-size hardware with employee.
-Early adopters have touted significant monetary impacts of DaaS both to the bottom line (in terms of cost savings) and topline (in terms of liberating

-IT resources to drive other IT projects such as digital transformation or workspace modernization).
-If the thought of managing a full force of remote workers causes some anxiety, your preferred DaaS vendor could remedy that.
+Early adopters have touted significant monetary impacts of DaaS both to the bottom line (in terms of cost savings) and topline (in terms of liberating IT resources to drive other IT projects such as digital transformation or workspace modernization).
+In the aforementioned survey, 51% of respondents said that "support and service offerings" becomes more important in the next normal (the largest gain of any purchasing criteria).
+The right DaaS partner can help the organization stay running whether users are all congregated or dispersed.